Noeuclides/monet_api/README.md

 ```

-Note: The migrate and server commands are set in the Pipfile.
+Note: The migrate, server and file_process commands are configured in the Pipfile.